saramcel/MechaCar_Statistical_Analysis/README.md

 Lot 3 average PSI could be considered significantly different from the population mean PSI of 1,500.
 The t-test has a low p-value (p = 0.04) that is signifcant at an alpha level of 0.05.
 As discussed earlier, the alpha level could be set to a larger number (e.g. 0.1) because the purpose of our analysis is quality control.
 The confidence interval for Lot 3 is much wider than the confidence intervals for Lot 1 or Lot 2.

 ## Study Design: MechaCar vs Competition.

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
+We can use A/B testing to quantify how the MechaCar performs against the competition.
+For many consumers, fuel efficiency is key.
+The price of fuel in an uncertain global economy can be a determining factor in which car consumers purchase, especially consumers who have to commute to their jobs.

-What metric or metrics are you going to test?
+- What metric or metrics are you going to test?
+  - City and highway miles per gallon (mpg) for the MechaCar model of choice, compared with the competition's car model of choice.
-What is the null hypothesis or alternative hypothesis?
+- What is the null hypothesis or alternative hypothesis?
+  - H<sub>0</sub>: The null hypothesis is that there will be no difference between the mpg value for MechaCar and the value for the competition.
+  - H<sub>a</sub>: The alternative hypothesis is that there will be a difference between the mpg value for MechaCar and the value for the competition.
-What statistical test would you use to test the hypothesis?
+- What statistical test would you use to test the hypothesis?
 And why?
+  - Because miles per gallon is a continuous variable, we can use two-sample t-tests or a two-way ANOVA.
+With two-sample t-tests, we would have to run one test to compare the city mpg of MechaCar and the competition, and then another test to compare the highway mpg of MechaCar and the competition.
+With the two-way ANOVA, we can protect from type 1 error by running a single test that includes MechaCar and the competition as factors, and highway and city mpg as treatment levels.
+The two-way ANOVA is what we will use.
-What data is needed to run the statistical test?
+- What data is needed to run the statistical test?

-You will earn a perfect score for Deliverable 4 by completing all requirements below:
-The statistical study design has the following:
-A metric to be tested is mentioned (5 pt)
-A null hypothesis or an alternative hypothesis is described (5 pt) A statistical test is described to test the hypothesis (5 pt) The data for the statistical test is described (5 pt)
+  - We will need a data measuring mpg from a large number of MechaCars and the competition from driving in both the city and on the highway.
+In order to meet the test assumptions, the mpg measurements should be normally distibuted, and the variance of each group should be homogeneous.